Tariffs and Non-Tariff Measures

 If you have experienced a trade or investment barrier when trying to do business abroad please tell us about it by e-mailing us.

 If you have questions or comments about technical barriers to trade and regulations, we would like to hear from you.
-Please contact Foreign Affairs & International Trade Canada at:
+Please contact Foreign Affairs, Trade and Development Canada at:

 Lester B. Pearson Building